evonhoene/Population-Generation-for-Public-Health-ABMs/README.md

 ## Repository Contents

 - **`POP_GEN_SCRIPT.R`**: This script contains the code used to generate a synthetic population based on various demographic and COVID-19 health-related variables.
 The method integrates individual attitudes and initial adoption of protective behaviors using public health survey data, making it applicable for various public health studies.
 This script also includes generating a synthetic population based on the null model.

+- **`NPS_Dataset.xlsx`**: This is the de-identified nationally representative survey (NPS) collected by researchers in August 2021.
+This was one of the surveys used to generate synthetic populations.

 - **`Census_Tract_VA_Vaccine_Data.xlsx`**: This dataset includes vaccination uptake data for census tracts in Virginia for December 2021 and December 2022.
 It is used to validate and compare the synthetic population with real-world data.